BiomedSciAI/fuse-med-ml/fuse/data/README.md

 ## Visualization - VisProbOp
 This op can be placed between different steps at the pipeline , it registers an object in the pipeline to be visualized now/later.

-Each step can have an optional name which will appear in every image and file created by the visualizer.
+Each op call can have an optional name which will appear in the image or file produced by the visualizer.

 This op requires the following inputs in each call :
 1. give the input keys that define a "namespace" which included your input ( e.g `sample_dict[“data.input.img”]` and `sample_dict[“data.input.seg"]`)